 SDG&E, PG&E, and SCE net metering in California

 NEM 2.0 enrollment for PG&E, SCE, and SDG&E customers starts after each utility reaches its original net metering cap or by July 1, 2017 – whichever happens first.
-As of December 2016, the status for each utility is as follows:
+The status for each utility is as follows:

 - SDG&E: Net metering reached its cap in the summer of 2016, which means that new San Diego solar system owners are currently enrolling in net metering 2.0.